 N.M.H.
 Alamri, M.S.
-Packianather, and M.S.
-Bigot, 'A Novel Hybrid Bees Regression Convolutional Neural Network (BA-RCNN) Applied to Porosity Prediction in Selective Laser Melting Parts', Cardiff University School of Engineering Research Conference 2023, Cardiff, UK, 2023, pp. 95-99.
+Packianather, and S. Bigot, 'A Novel Hybrid Bees Regression Convolutional Neural Network (BA-RCNN) Applied to Porosity Prediction in Selective Laser Melting Parts', Proceedings of the Cardiff University Engineering Research Conference 2023, Cardiff, UK, pp. 95-99.

 Artificial Intelligence (AI) allows machines to perform tasks that require human intelligence [1].
-Deep Learning (DL) is one of the most popular AI techniques that can model high-dimensional data and investigate complex patterns [2,3].
+Deep Learning (DL) is one of the most popular AI techniques that can model highdimensional data and investigate complex patterns [2,3].
 It has the advantage of automatic feature extraction which makes DL better than normal artificial neural networks [4].
 One of the most popular DL algorithms is Convolutional Neural Network (CNN) which is used mainly for image analysis whether for classification or prediction [4].
 CNN can be used in different contexts such as in the manufacturing field, particularly to predict the percentage of porosity in the parts manufactured by the Selective Laser Melting (SLM) process.